READ MORE about syphilis...

 It is important to seek diagnosis and treatment of syphilis early if you think you have it, because late-stage damage cannot be undone.

-If you are diagnosed with syphilis, you’ll need to inform anyone you have had sexual contact with in the last two months.
+If you are diagnosed with syphilis, you’ll need to inform anyone you have had sexual contact with in the last three to six months.
 It is important that they are tested and treated too.
 Your health professional can help you deal with this situation, or read our section on How do I tell a partner?

-You should use condoms or avoid sex for seven days after your treatment is finished, so you don’t pass syphilis on to anyone else.
+You should avoid sex until any sores or rashes have completely gone away so you don’t pass syphilis on to anyone else.

-If you have a partner you should both be treated and either use condoms or don’t have sex until the treatment is completed for both of you, or you risk catching syphilis again.
+If you have a partner you should both be treated and don’t have sex until any sores or rashes have completely gone, or you risk catching syphilis again.

-You should have another sexual health check after three months to check the status of your sexual health.
+After treatment, you should have another sexual health check after three months to check the status of your sexual health.
+Follow-up blood tests are essential for at least one year to make sure cure is complete.